Crit-Lab/endocarditis_endotypes/README.md

 # endocarditis_endotypes
-Code and data for the manuscript entitled "Identification of host endotypes using peripheral blood transcriptomics in a prospective cohort of patients with endocarditis"
+Code and data for the manuscript entitled "Identification of host endotypes using peripheral blood transcriptomics in a prospective cohort of patients with endocarditis".
+A preprint version can be found here: https://www.medrxiv.org/content/10.1101/2023.08.08.23293811v1

 Files:
 - Anonimized_data and anonimized_data2: CSV files with clinical data.